spiral/docs/security/validation.md

 ```

 ### Extended Declaration
-In many cases you would need to declare additional rule parameters, conditions or custom error messages.
-This can
+In many cases, you would need to declare additional rule parameters, conditions, or custom error messages.
+To achieve that, wrap the rule declaration into an array (`[]`).
-be done by wrapping rule into `[]`.

 ```php
 $validator = $validation->validate(